blackflux/object-scan/README.md

 - Exclusion with e.g. `!key`
 - Full support for escaping
 - Input traversed exactly once during search
-- Result returned in "delete-safe" order
+- Results returned in "delete-safe" order
 - Search syntax is checked for correctness
 - Dependency free, small in size and very performant
 - Lots of tests to ensure correctness